maxime-lair/maxime-lair/roadTo/os_concepts/networking_concepts.md

 ![ethernet_II_frame(1)](https://user-images.githubusercontent.com/72258375/151205372-e738a943-2a05-4f3d-b302-f3766f5c1412.png)

 You can see how using Ethernet 802.3 frames reduce the payload size by the LLC+SNAP header, and overcomplicate things.
 This is why Ethernet II is here to stay, as It is less complicated and allow for a bigger payload.
 This also explains why **Etherfield** values are always over 1500 bytes in value.
 That value was chosen because the maximum length of the payload field of an Ethernet 802.3 frame is 1500 octets (0x05DC).
 Thus if the field's value is greater than or equal to 1536, the frame must be an Ethernet II frame, with that field being a type field.
 If it's less than or equal to 1500, it must be an IEEE 802.3 frame, with that field being a length field.
 Values between 1500 and 1536, exclusive, are undefined.
-This convention allows software to determine whether a frame is an Ethernet II frame or an IEEE 802.3 frame, allowing the coexistence of both standards on the same physical medium.
+This convention allows the coexistence of both standards on the same physical medium.

 ### MAC layer